espressomd/espresso/doc/sphinx/lb.rst

    lb.print_vtk_velocity(path, bb1, bb2)

-allows you to only output part of the flow field by specifiying an axis aligned bounding box through the coordinates ``bb1`` and ``bb1`` (lists of three ints) of two of its corners.
+allows you to only output part of the flow field by specifying an axis aligned bounding box through the coordinates ``bb1`` and ``bb1`` (lists of three ints) of two of its corners.
 This bounding box can be used to output a slice of the flow field.
 As an example, executing